How to Crochet Shapes

 Step 5: Double Crochet Stitch

 The double crochet stitch is another type used for crocheting shapes requiring more texture and dimension.
 To make a double crochet, wrap the yarn around the hook twice and insert it into a chain stitch.
 Pull up a loop and draw through two loops on the hook.
-Then, wrap the yarn around the hook again, and draw it through both remaining loops.
+Then, wrap the yarn around the hook again and draw it through both remaining loops.
+Repeat this for as many stitches as needed.

 Step 6: Treble Crochet Stitch